 India: TB Resistance and Challenges

-• More than 100,000 of these cases were caused by drug-resistant strains that continuously mutated into more resistant forms, which comprised at least 20% of multidrug-resistant tuberculosis (MDR-TB) cases globally.
+• More than 150,000 of these cases were caused by drug-resistant strains that continuously mutated into more resistant forms, which comprised at least 27% of multidrug-resistant tuberculosis (MDR-TB) cases globally.

-• In the past, cases treated in India's private sector did not require government notification and TB statistics have been considered under-reported.
+• In the past, cases treated in India's private sector did not require government notification, and TB statistics have been considered under-reported.
 Recent engagement with these providers by public health experts has prompted the standardization of reporting.

 MDR-TB first appeared in the 1990s and was followed by cases of extensively drug-resistant tuberculosis (XDR-TB) at Mumbai’s Hinduja Hospital and Research Center in 2006.
-A report of totally drug-resistant tuberculosis came from Italy in 2007; then came reports of 15 similar patients from Iran in 2009.
-Zarir Udwadia, MD, director of the Hinduja National Hospital in Mumbai, published four cases of Indian patients, which added to the total of twelve assumed TDR-TB cases by 2012.
+A report of totally drug-resistant tuberculosis (TDR-TB) came from Italy in 2007; then came reports of 15 similar patients from Iran in 2009.
+Zarir Udwadia, MD, director of the Hinduja National Hospital in Mumbai, published four cases of Indian patients, which added to the total of twelve assumed TDR-TB cases by 2012.9

-These cases were noted as totally resistant to all the available anti-TB drugs (e.g., first- and second-line anti-TB therapy), as described by Dr. Udwadia in correspondence to the journals Clinical Infectious Diseases and Respirology.
+These cases were noted as totally resistant to all the available anti-TB drugs (e.g., first- and second-line anti-TB therapy), as described by Dr. Udwadia in correspondence to the journals Clinical Infectious Diseases and Respirology.9,10

 • The patients had received unsupervised treatment for MDR-TB with second-line drugs, added separately, often with incorrect dosages, for periods of 18 months.